 - What’s one genre/type of book/story you’ve always wanted to write, but been too scared to try?
 An autobiography….

 - Alternatively, what would you hate to have to write?
-Rhyming children’s picture books.
+Rhyming children’s picture books and technical/instructional manuals.

 - Name one book, story or poem that inspires you to keep writing or, alternatively, contains some language that, for whatever reason, steals your breath.
 My friend made me read this and it changed me on the inside…The Invitation.